 Here’s our guide to the best of the best when it comes to theme joints around the Denver area, of which there are many.
 Use it to save you from another predictable meal at a new place with an ampersand in the name.

 The absolute mecca of theme restaurants.
-This place has everything: cattle call food lines, cliff diving, pirate skits, a Japanese arcade, purple dragons, The Fray CD release parties…and unlimited sopapillas delivered every time you raise a tiny little flag at your table.
-And it's all been happening since 1974, when the fountain out front actually worked.
+This place has everything: cattle call food lines, cliff diving, pirate skits, a Japanese arcade, purple dragons, The Fray CD release parties, and unlimited sopapillas delivered every time you raise a tiny little flag at your table.
+And it’s all been happening since 1974, when the fountain out front actually worked.
 Name a better theme restaurant anywhere, and we’ll punch you square in your Black Bart parts.

 Some of our best childhood memories involve a visit to The Old Spaghetti Factory after a good report card, or right after stepping off the Ski Train on a Saturday evening.
 Some of our worst childhood memories involve going to The Old Spaghetti factory and not getting to eat dinner in the giant train in the middle of the restaurant.
 This restaurant is more about the environment than it is the food.
 If you want quality Italian go to Luca.
-If you have kids or a prom date (hopefully not both), come here.
+If you have kids or a prom date (though hopefully not both), come here.

-There is nothing in the world more helpless and irresponsible than a man in the depths of a Crawling Crab binge.
 The Crab is a sunken ship-themed restaurant, and you’ll feel right at home in the murky depths after bare-handedly destroying eight pounds of king crab and crawfish without blinking an eye.
 When you’re done and staring guiltily at your sauce-covered hands and the carnage spilled about the table, take comfort in the fact that you’ll find your dignity again at some point.
 It is, after all, only Tuesday.

-The Buckhorn Exchange is Denver's preeminent restaurant to eat a giant steak while a stuffed wolf watches.
-This restaurant is a Denver staple, partly because it’s a little creepy, partly because the food is very good, and partly because some of the menu items are as off the wall as the decor.
+The Buckhorn Exchange is Denver’s preeminent restaurant to eat a giant steak while a stuffed wolf watches.
+This restaurant is a Denver staple, partly because it’s a little creepy, but most because the food is very good, and some of the menu items are as off the wall as the decor.
 If you can put up with the barrage of dead stuff staring at you, the Buckhorn can’t be missed.
 Just don’t try to steal anything.
 You may end up on the wall with the others.

 You had us at puppets and patio furniture, which are the two main features at this theatre.
 The Puppet Theater isn’t technically a restaurant, but they do serve coffee and ice cream.
 If you’re entertaining a niece or nephew, your own kids, or even an adventurous first date, this is definitely a place to hit up.

-Every city needs a tiki bar.
-Well, maybe not “needs” but every city has one, for whatever reason…money laundering most likely.
-Why else are tiki bars always empty but always open?
-Regardless, Adrift Tiki fits the bill if you’re in need of big umbrella drinks that come in a cup with a face, or on fire.
+Adrift Tiki fits the bill if you’re in need of big umbrella drinks that come in a cup with a face, or on fire.
 Down a few Singapore Slings and then stumble over to Sputnik a few blocks away for dinner.

 We hate that Williams and Graham keeps winning awards.
 What was once a fun ten-minute wait in a fake library before being escorted back to a secret speakeasy-like bar is now a much bigger time commitment, thanks to all the crowds.
 That said, there only a few places in town making cocktails at this level, and they deserve the recognition.
-While you wait, head across the street to Lohi Steak Bar for one of the best late night happy hours in town: from 10pm to close (as late as 1:30am depending on the crowd), there's 2 for 1 wine, discounted snacks, and $1 oysters.
+While you wait, head across the street to Lohi Steak Bar for one of the best late night Happy Hours in town: from 10pm to close (as late as 1:30am depending on the crowd), there’s 2-for-1 wine, discounted snacks, and $1 oysters.